 With both native and invasive blackberries widely available in most undeveloped green spaces in the state, it is easy to forget that blackberries were grown commercially in the Kent and Puyallup valleys as early as the 1950s.
 Some farmers experimented with producing thornless blackberry plants.
 Today, blackberries are often grown in the larger berry farms alongside the more popular berries.

 With the labor shortages occasioned by World War II, teens were called upon to help bring in the berry harvest.
-In many communities, it became a tradition for teens to pick berries as soon as school let out.
+In many communities, it became a tradition for teens (and often younger children) to pick berries as soon as school let out.
 Part summer job, part social outlet, the work was built into the rhythm of summer in many rural parts of the state.
 One-time berry picker Nancy Dulaney recalls that the farm bus was dispatched to pick up the kids recruited to work at the Tsugawa Brothers strawberry farm in Woodland during the 1970s.
 Work began at the crack of dawn.

 The tradition of berry picking was particularly strong among second and third generation Japanese Americans.
 For Peter Nikaitani, who grew up in Seattle's Rainier Valley largely outside the Japanese community, it was a revelation: